iamalisajid/dlive-graphql-example/README.md

 # dlive-graphql-example
-Basic app to connect to DLive graphql and websockets https://dlive.tv/ Replace `CLIENT_ID`, `API_KEY` & `channelname` in queries to get the app working.
+Basic app to connect to DLive graphql and websockets https://dlive.tv/ .
+Replace `CLIENT_ID`, `API_KEY` & `channelname` in queries to get the app working.
+Can be used for discord bots.

 # Features!